-Early structures erected in Constantinople showed Roman influences but from 6th century onwards, the Byzantine architecture began to evolve independently.
+Early structures erected in Constantinople showed Roman influences but from the 6th century onwards, Byzantine architecture began to evolve independently.

 Byzantine architecture had a lot in common with the Roman style of construction.
 But the Byzantine style also introduced many aspects of its own.

 Domes, such as the ones built at the church of Hagia Sophia, were built with stylistic innovations allowing for their greater size.
-The most notable changes in the design of church buildings in the Byzantine Empire was the construction of cross-plan churches which comprises of a central area for mass and four arms extending on all four sides from this central portion.
+The most notable change in the design of church buildings in the Byzantine Empire was the construction of cross-plan churches which comprises a central area for mass and four arms extending on all four sides from this central portion.

 Domed roofs were popular architectural elements used in Byzantine buildings, especially in the churches built under the Byzantine Empire.
 To be able to erect vast domes over church buildings, the Byzantine architecture devised unique devices of their own.

-The Byzantine Empire stretched over vast regions of Asia Minor and the neighbouring regions during its golden age.
+The Byzantine Empire stretched over vast regions of Asia Minor and the neighboring regions during its golden age.
 As a result, the architectural style of the Empire came to be reflected in regions stretching from Russia to Arabia to Greece and modern-day Turkey.

-Many of these regions have extant examples of the Byzantine architecture.
+Many of these regions have extant examples of Byzantine architecture.
 The style informed many subsequent cultures, most notably affecting the development and evolution of the Muslim architecture under the Omayyad and Abbasid caliphates.

-The enduring and iconic architecture erected by the Muslims in Moorish Spain during the medieval ages is also cited as inspired by the Byzantine architecture.
+The enduring and iconic architecture erected by the Muslims in Moorish Spain during the medieval ages is also cited as inspired by Byzantine architecture.
 The style continued to flourish in the Orthodox countries for a long time and directly impacted the evolution of architecture there.